Why the Name Matters: From "Lord" to YAHUAH

 — Tehillim (Psalm) 9:10

-Throughout most English Bibles:
+In most English Bibles:

-By the time many of us were born:
+By the time many believers were born:

-- We thought “God” was a name
+- “God” was assumed to be a name

 “My people shall know My Name…”